craigh411/suggestion-box/README.md

-topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0 paramName     | The paramater name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overidden if supplied | function(data){...}
+topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0 paramName     | The paramater name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overridden if supplied | function(data){...}
 ajaxSuccess   | A function to define custom work to perform on ajax success.
 This will not override the default functionality | function(data){}
-showNoSuggestionsMessage | Shows the noSuggestionsMessage when no suggestions can be found | false noSuggestionsMessage | The message to be shown when no suggestions have been found and showNoSuggestionsMessage is true | No Suggestions Found filter | If you would like to apply the filter to the suggestion box when typing | false filterPattern | A regex expression to apply using the filter, use `{INPUT}` to inject the user input in to the pattern  | ({INPUT})
+showNoSuggestionsMessage | Shows the noSuggestionsMessage when no suggestions can be found | false noSuggestionsMessage | The message to be shown when no suggestions have been found and showNoSuggestionsMessage is true | No Suggestions Found filter | Whether to automatically apply the filterPattern to the suggestions as the user types | false filterPattern | A regex expression to apply using the filter.
+Use `{INPUT}` to inject the user input in to the pattern  | ({INPUT}) sort | A sort function to sort filtered results, this is passed directly into javascripts' native `sort` function if supplied (only works when filter is on) | null

 ### Available Methods